Your AI coding agent

 One memory.
 Every tool.

 A decision logged in Claude Code shows up in Cursor.
-A fix recorded today blocks the same regression in Windsurf tomorrow — through MCP plus an auto-generated AGENTS.md every modern tool reads natively.
+A fix recorded today blocks the same regression in Cursor tomorrow — through MCP plus an auto-generated AGENTS.md every modern tool reads natively.

 Claude CodeClaude CodeMCP + hooks